 As it stands the UK regulations means that both the labelling and marketing of sourdough gives no indication of the methods used or the length of fermentation.
 Manufacturers are selling “instant,” sourdough bread, which has had just a bulk fermentation of 40 minutes, and is “flavoured,” with sourdough powder.
 The purist in me is offended by the complete bastardisation of the immaculate relationship between wild yeast, lactic acid bacteria, flour, water, salt and time especially when artificial additives are then added to facilitate this process.

 So how is it that the Chorleywood processing type corporates are allowed to hijack our most fundamental food?
 It is because there is no definition for sourdough and no legislation to protect it.

 I wanted to find out what kind of legislation could be put into place to ensure transparency for consumers buying sourdough bread and how we can protect our most basic of foods from adulteration.
-I met last summer with my MP Chris Heaton Harris, who was brilliant and facilitated a meeting with George Eustice, head of DEFRA, and last week I took my sourdough starter to London, to a second meeting with the Department for Environment, Food & Rural Affairs (DEFRA) along side the Real Bread Campaign.
+I met last summer with my MP Chris Heaton Harris.
+He is my neighbour and his daughter babysits my children.
+Chris is amazing and we sat in my kitchen as I explained the problems with sourdough.
+Chris was brilliant and facilitated a meeting with George Eustice, head of DEFRA, and last week I took my sourdough starter to London, to a second meeting with the Department for Environment, Food & Rural Affairs (DEFRA) and I invited the Real Bread Campaign to come with me.

 The choices we discussed at length are as follows.